cyberbotics/webots/docs/discord/development-2021.md

 ##### Simon Steinmann [Moderator] 02/26/2021 15:13:07
 `@Gonçalo Carrola Silva` make sure docker is running

-##### Gonçalo Carrola Silva 02/26/2021 15:15:57
-I don't know why docker is not connecting.
-The message says that the docker daemon is not running but I don't know why

-##### Simon Steinmann [Moderator] 02/26/2021 15:16:12
 did you launch docker? you're on windows right?

 ##### Gonçalo Carrola Silva 02/26/2021 15:16:30